Canoe Sprint Performance Strategy

 - Sprint Racing Committee, Regatta Committee, Marathon Racing Committee

 - Independent Group of leaders from other sports

 - Chair, President, CEO, PD of British Canoeing

-This Strategy development will actively seek out the views of many, and will regularly update key stakeholders on progress;
+The Strategy development actively sought the views of many, and regularly updated key stakeholders on progress

-- The notes from each meeting of the Strategy Group will be published, together with a Progress Report on the project
+- The notes from each meeting of the Strategy Group were published, together with a Progress Report on the project

-- There will be two community wide consultations on the Framework and Emerging Strategy in July and the Final Draft Strategy in December 2020/January 2021
+- Two community wide consultations were held on the Framework and Emerging Strategy in July and the Final Draft Strategy in December 2020/January 2021

 Strategy Reports and Updates

 This page will be updated regularly with reports and the notes from the Strategy Group